thehackersbrain/thehackersbrain/README.md

 <h2 align="center">About me</h2>
 <p align="center">
-Hello!
-I'm a passionate Cyber Security Researcher and versatile Programmer who loves exploring the intersection of security and innovation.
-With expertise in languages like Python, JavaScript, Rust, Perl, C, C++, and Golang, I design and develop robust, scalable software solutions.
+    I'm a Cyber Security Researcher and Developer with over a half decade (5+ years) of experience.
+Skilled in multiple programming languages like Python, Rust, JavaScript, C, C++, and more.
+My expertise extends to and beyond, DevOps, Reverse-Engineering, Development (Full Stack Software Developer), and more.
+Mostly involved in Bug-Hunting or FreeLance projects.

-Whether it's creating powerful CLI tools, dynamic desktop applications, intuitive mobile apps, or responsive web applications, I harness modern frameworks such as Flutter, ReactJS, NextJS, Node.js, and TypeScript to deliver exceptional user experiences.
-Beyond the realm of software, I have a deep fascination with electronics and hardware hacking.
-I enjoy delving into the intricacies of hardware to push technological boundaries and discover new possibilities.
-In the DevOps world, I'm adept at deploying and managing CI/CD pipelines, ensuring they are not only efficient but also secure.
-Additionally, I have expertise in cloud architecture deployment, setup, and security, enabling me to build and maintain resilient and scalable cloud-based systems.
-I'm always excited to collaborate on innovative projects and explore new ideas.
-Let's connect and create something extraordinary together!
+    But at the core, I'm just a quick and passionate learner who likes to explore 😎.
 </p>
 <hr />